-Subject to-Israel incorporated companies must demonstrate how the Israeli laws and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards (Updated in January 2022) meeting the conditions set out in this guide, we do not consider Israeli shareholder protection standards to be materially different to our own.
+Israel incorporated companies must demonstrate how the Israeli laws and regulations and their constitutional documents, in combination, provide the Core Shareholder Protection Standards (Updated in January 2022).

-This guide gives guidance on the Exchange's treatment of listing application from The Exchange's acceptance of Israel as an Acceptable Jurisdiction is limited to a foreign listed Israeli public company and to an Israeli private company which will become a foreign listed Israeli public company subject to its listing on the Exchange.
-The Exchange has not made any analysis on the acceptability of an Israeli public company with a listing or proposed listing on the Tel Aviv Stock Exchange (Updated in January 2022).
+This guide gives guidance on the Exchange's treatment of listing application from a foreign listed Israeli public company and an Israeli private company which will become a foreign listed Israeli public company subject to its listing on the Exchange.
+The Exchange has not made any analysis on an Israeli public company with a listing or proposed listing on the Tel Aviv Stock Exchange (Updated in January 2022).

-The statutory securities regulator in Israel, namely Israel Securities Authority, is a full signatory to the IOSCO MMOU9 and Israel meets our international regulatory co-operation requirements because it already has adequate measures in place with Hong Kong's Securities and Futures Commission (Updated in January 2022).
+The statutory securities regulator in Israel, namely Israel Securities Authority, is a full signatory to the IOSCO MMOU5 and Israel meets our international regulatory co-operation requirements because it already has adequate measures in place with Hong Kong's Securities and Futures Commission (Updated in January 2022).